History of Jordan in Timeline

 In 2011, renewable energy contributed to 3% of Jordan's electricity.

-2011: Drop in Tourist Arrivals and Attacks on Natural Gas Pipeline
+2011: Decline in Tourist Arrivals and Attacks on Natural Gas Pipeline

-Since 2011, Jordan has experienced a sharp drop in tourist arrivals and the natural gas pipeline in Sinai supplying Jordan from Egypt has been attacked 32 times by Islamic State affiliates.
+Since 2011, tourist arrivals in Jordan have dropped sharply.
+Additionally, the natural gas pipeline in Sinai, supplying Jordan from Egypt, was attacked 32 times by Islamic State affiliates.

-2012: Building of a liquified natural gas port
+2012: Liquified natural gas port built in Aqaba

-In 2012, Jordan built a liquified natural gas port in Aqaba to temporarily substitute the supply of natural gas.
+In 2012, Jordan built a liquified natural gas port in Aqaba to temporarily substitute energy supply.

 2012: Establishment of the Constitutional Court

-In 2012, Jordan established the constitutional court to hear cases regarding the constitutionality of laws.
+In 2012, the constitutional court was set up in Jordan in order to hear cases regarding the constitutionality of laws.

-In 2012, the government cut subsidies on fuel, increasing its price, which led to large-scale protests across the country.
-This decision was later revoked.
+In 2012, the government cut subsidies on fuel in Jordan, increasing its price.
+The decision, which was later revoked, caused large scale protests to break out across the country.

 Jordan came within a point of reaching the 2012 Olympics after losing the final of the 2010 Asian Cup to China, 70–69, and settling for silver instead.

-In 2013, the expansion of Queen Alia International Airport was completed with new terminals costing $700 million.
+In 2013, the expansion of Queen Alia International Airport was completed with new terminals costing $700 million, designed to handle over 16 million passengers annually.

-According to a 2014 estimate by the Orthodox Church, Christians in Jordan numbered around 250,000, all of whom are Arabic-speaking.
-This study excluded minority Christian groups and Western, Iraqi and Syrian Christians residing in Jordan.
+According to a 2014 estimate by the Orthodox Church, Christians number around 250,000 in Jordan.

 Around 12,000 Iraqi Christians sought refuge in Jordan after the Islamic State took the city of Mosul in 2014.